 Which GmbHs need a statutory audit

-The basic rule sits in §316(1) HGB: the annual financial statements and management report of a medium-sized or large corporation (Kapitalgesellschaft) must be audited by an independent Wirtschaftsprüfer.
+The basic rule sits in §316(1) HGB.
+The annual FS and management report of a medium-sized or large corporation (Kapitalgesellschaft) must be audited by an independent Wirtschaftsprüfer.
 A GmbH is a Kapitalgesellschaft.
 So the audit requirement depends entirely on which size class the GmbH falls into under §267 HGB.

 Micro and small GmbHs are exempt from the statutory audit requirement.
 Medium-sized and large GmbHs must be audited.
 The GmbH & Co.
 KG (a partnership without a natural person with unlimited liability) is treated identically to a corporation for financial reporting, audit, publication, and disclosure purposes under §264a HGB, so the same thresholds apply.